brightsign/dev-cookbook/examples/enable-ldws-example/README.md

 This method uses the `roNetworkConfiguration` object's `SetupDWS()` function to configure the LDWS settings.

-**Features:**
-- Direct API approach using BrightScript
-- Automatic reboot handling when required
+**How it works & Features:**
-- Password protection with custom password
+- Uses the BrightScript `roNetworkConfiguration` API to enable LDWS with a custom password
-- Immediate configuration application

-**How it works:**
-1. Creates a `roNetworkConfiguration` object
-2. Defines DWS configuration with password
-3. Applies configuration using `SetupDWS()`
-4. Automatically reboots the device if required
+- Applies configuration immediately and reboots the device if required
+- Automatically retrieves and displays the device's IP address in the console output

 ### Configuration Options:
 - `open`: Sets the password for LDWS access
+- `port`: Sets the HTTP port for the web server (default: 80)
 - The function returns `true` if a reboot is required to apply changes